 Self-Care Ideas for the Weekend

 You've made it through another busy week, and your body is sending signals that it's time to slow down.
 The weekend is your chance to press pause, reconnect with yourself, and invest in your wellbeing in ways that feel nourishing rather than rushed.
 Whether you have two hours or a full day to dedicate to self-care, there are meaningful practices and professional services that can help you unwind and recharge.
 The key is choosing activities that align with what your mind and body actually need right now.
+For some, this means complete stillness and silence, while for others, it means gentle movement and social connection.
+By identifying your specific needs, you can transform your weekend from a simple break into a restorative ritual that sustains you through the following work week.

 Start with a Massage or Bodywork Session